lrdj/goodlookslikethis/_posts/2025-10-10-what-facilitators-know.md

 **The physical logistics are not beneath you.** Yes, bring enough pens.
 Check that your flipchart markers actually work.
 Know where the bathrooms are relative to the room.
 Know how long the coffee queue takes.
 Know whether lunch arrives in the room (Meg: "you have five minutes before you totally lose the group's attention") or somewhere else.
 Know whether it's hybrid.
 Catherine Simpson adds: check participants' sensory and mobility requirements, not just dietary ones — and remember that sound, temperature, and smell all affect what's possible in the room.

-**Arrive early.** Rachna Verma: *arrive early if onsite, set up the space and familiarise with amenities.* This is boring advice and it is correct.
+**Arrive early.** Rachna Verma: *arrive early if onsite, set up the space and familiarise with amenities.* This is boring advice and it is correct:-)

 ---